matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 line clients probably won't support replies, since they don't support formatted messages and replies require html support for at least sending.

-Only one client implemented rich replies in the last 1.5 years.
+Only one client implemented rich replies in the last 1.5 years after the original list was done in October 2020.
 Other clients are either new in my list or didn't change their reply rendering.
 I would appreciate to hear, why those client developers decided not to support rich reply rendering and if dropping the reply fallback would be an issue for them.

-Changes from 1.5 years ago:
+Changes from 1.5 years ago as of January 2022:

 - Fractal: [Seems to support replies now!](https://gitlab.gnome.org/GNOME/fractal/-/merge_requests/941)
 - Commune: Seems to support rich reply rendering and style them very nicely.